rotdrop/nextcloud-roundcube/README.md

 server.

-*If you try this then please first check the proxy settings independent from the us of it in this app, i.e. just open the proxied-location in you web-browser, log-in manually and check if it works.*
+*If you try this then please first check the proxy settings independent from the use of it in this app, i.e. just open the proxied-location in you web-browser, log-in manually and check if it works.*